Tosaa/ksp-plantuml/README.md

 - Specify used packages: Specify specific packages that should be used for the UML diagram.
 - Excluded packages: Hide packages that should not be part of the UML diagram.
 - Include/Exclude empty packages: Decide whether to include or exclude empty packages for the UML diagram.

+## Contribute
+If you have any suggestions for improvements, new features or bugs please report these as an [issue](https://github.com/Tosaa/ksp-plantuml/issues).

+## Changelog
+Please check the [Changelog file](https://github.com/Tosaa/ksp-plantuml/blob/main/CHANGELOG.md) to see the changes of the latest releases.